cyberarri/cyberarri/README.md

 ## Bio

 🎓 **Penn State Cybersecurity Student**
-Second-year student at Penn State University, studying cybersecurity.
+I am currently in my second year at Penn State University, where I'm pursuing a degree in cybersecurity.
+I am part of a cybersecurity club and have the role of "Education & Certification Specialist".

-🛠️ **IT Support Specialist**
+🏅 **Penn State Cybersecurity Award Recipient**
-With over a year of experience as an IT support specialist, providing comprehensive support for various computer issues, managing tickets, creating scripts for automation, and assisting with cybersecurity aspects, including setting up cybersecurity awareness training and helping the team with cybersecurity.
+I am honored to have received recognition for dedication and excellence in the cybersecurity domain from Penn State University.
+The Cybersecurity Award recognizes a student who has demonstrated academic excellence in the undergraduate Cybersecurity Analytics and Operations (CYAOP) curriculum.
+The recognized student also has sought opportunities outside of their studies to take advantage of other experiences such as undergraduate research, campus and/or community service, professional certifications, and related field work.
+Candidates must have at least a fourth semester standing, have demonstrated outstanding scholarship in the CYAOP degree curriculum (3.0 GPA minimum) and have pursued opportunities beyond their degree work to apply their knowledge creatively and contribute to the body of knowledge in the cybersecurity field.

 🌟 **Passionate Learner & Educator**
-Passionate about continuous learning and empowering others through knowledge sharing.
-Always eager to explore new concepts and technologies.
+Driven by a passion for continual growth and knowledge sharing, I am dedicated to exploring emerging technologies and sharing my insights to help others.
+As part of this, I help lead those interested in certifications within the cybersecurity club I am in.

-🏅 **Cybersecurity Award Recipient**
+🛠️ **IT Support Specialist**
-Recipient of an award in cybersecurity, recognizing dedication and excellence in the field.
+I currently have over a year of hands-on experience as an IT support specialist and can address a wide array of computer-related issues.
+I have experience in a resolving tickets, creating scripts to help with task automation, and also actively contribute to various cybersecurity initiatives, such as assisting in the implementation of security measures and promoting cybersecurity awareness within the team.

 📜 **CompTIA Certifications**
-Holder of 7 CompTIA certifications, demonstrating expertise in various areas of information technology and cybersecurity.
+Proud holder of 7 CompTIA certifications, underscoring proficiency across a spectrum of information technology and cybersecurity domains.

 ## Certifications